Ethiopia: The killing of Hachalu Hundessa cuts deep | DW | 02.07.2020

 Excessive state actions

-The killing of Hachalu and the subsequent killing and arrests by security force of protesters circulated in real time on social media.
+The killing of Hachalu and the subsequent killing and arrests of protesters by security forces circulated in real-time on social media.
 Condolences and anger on the part of the diaspora poured across platforms.
-American politicians, including Congresswoman Ilhan Omar, reacted too.
+American politicians, including Congresswoman Ilhan Omar, reacted, too.

-As the protests erupted, the Ethiopian government reportedly shut the internet down.
-Amnesty noted that the move "has made it difficult to verify reports of people killed in ongoing protests".
+As the protests erupted, the Ethiopian government reportedly shut down the internet.
+Amnesty noted that the move "has made it difficult to verify reports of people killed in ongoing protests."

-"Authorities should immediately lift the countrywide blanket internet shutdown and allow people to access information and to freely mourn the musician,” Sarah Jackson of Amnesty said.
+"Authorities should immediately lift the countrywide blanket internet shutdown and allow people to access information and to freely mourn the musician,” Sarah Jackson, of Amnesty International said.

 Laetitia Bader, Horn of Africa Director at Human Rights Watch, warned: "Rather than restoring calm, the authorities' internet shutdown, apparent excessive use of force, and arrest of political opposition figures could make a volatile situation even worse."